 Immersion heaters are used in industries for various manufacturing processes that include preservation of various chemicals, fluids and gases by keeping them warm.
 These are installed over large tanks and vehicles, transferring heat rapidly to the content in an efficient way.
-The heating element is directly dunked into the liquid medium in order to increase the process.
+The heating element submerges directly into the liquid medium in order to increase the process.
 Its most common applications are in petrochemical and large water containers, which require swift heating.

 Given below are the types of immersion heaters along with their description.